PicusZeus/modern_greek_accentuation/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
- * 0.511 Improvement in code structure
+ * 0.511 Improvements in code structure
  * 0.2.6 Fixed issue with converting to monotonic function, when it would strip word also from dieresis
  * 0.2.5 Small improvements to augmentify module, now it deals correctly with accented prefixes when creating augmented stems
  * 0.2.4 Added convert_to_monotonic function